JackNeximusX/WebPage.1/README.md

 i will be trying to make a webpage from the ground up starting with the html

 i added the doctype, html, haed, and body befor commiting under COM.1

+im going to add a css file and a javascript file